 “Outbound” marketing involves using traditional advertisements to reach customers.
 As mentioned earlier, these advertisements may include online banners and embedded videos, as well as several offline media such as catalogs, billboards, and radio and print advertisements.
 Outbound was one of the most effective forms of marketing before the advent of the Internet.
 However, times have changed, and many customers now find this method a little too pushy and aggressive.

 At present, more marketers are shifting towards the inbound approach.
 Instead of putting their audience on blast and demanding they pay attention to the brand’s message, marketers create high-quality content and experiences that customers want to seek out.
-In fact, a study conducted by HubSpot indicates that 46% of the companies surveyed have a higher budget for inbound in 2018.
+In fact, a study conducted by HubSpot indicated that 64% of the companies surveyed have a higher budget for inbound marketing in 2020.
+Almost 70% of marketers in this study are actively spending on several inbound marketing strategies like content marketing.

 With inbound marketing’s rising popularity and proven effectiveness, businesses should definitely consider utilizing this approach in their marketing campaigns.